katewhee/networking-course/_labs/chat-client.md

 ### User Interface

 This interface will be different from any other lab.
 Rather than using a command-line interface, you will be building a graphical interface.
-Your GUI must be able to access the following options:
+A user must be able to provide the following information to your application:

 - NetID: the NetID of the person using your application
 - Name: the human readable name of the person using your application.
 This is optional and if not provided, you can use the NetID as the name.
 - Hostname: The hostname of the broker.
 The default should be `localhost`.
 - Port: The port of the broker.
 The default should be 1885.

-You can choose to accept these arguments/options through the command line or through your interface.
+You can choose to accept these arguments/options through the command line or through the graphical interface.

 ## Objectives